About

 A father, two kids, a lot of curiosity

-So we started inventing games.
+I could have explained it.
+But at 3 and 6, a talk about AI lasts thirty seconds before we're talking about something else.
+So we started inventing games instead.
 Paper, dice, objects from the living room.
 Meryl mostly participated by knocking things over.
 And something happened: it worked.
 Not always as planned.
 But it worked.

 I'm not a teacher.
 I'm not an AI researcher.
 I'm just a father trying to pass something useful on, in a human and joyful way.